adap/flower/examples/tensorflow-privacy/README.md

 ---
-tags: [DP, basic, vision, fds, privacy]
+tags: [DP, DP-SGD, basic, vision, fds, privacy]
 dataset: [MNIST]
 framework: [tensorflow]
 ---

 # Training with Sample-Level Differential Privacy using TensorFlow-Privacy Engine

 In this example, we demonstrate how to train a model with sample-level differential privacy (DP) using Flower.
-We employ TensorFlow and integrate the tensorflow-privacy Engine to achieve sample-level differential privacy.
+We employ TensorFlow and integrate the tensorflow-privacy engine to achieve sample-level differential privacy.
 This setup ensures robust privacy guarantees during the client training phase.

 For more information about DP in Flower please refer to the [tutorial](https://flower.ai/docs/framework/how-to-use-differential-privacy.html).
 For additional information about tensorflow-privacy, visit the official [website](https://www.tensorflow.org/responsible_ai/privacy/guide).